 Location: FL, PR, USVI

-Q: We received a denial with claim adjustment reason code (CARC) PR B9.
+Q: We received a denial with claim adjustment reason code (CARC) CO B9.
 What steps can we take to avoid this denial?

 A: Per Medicare guidelines, services related to the terminal condition are covered only if billed by the hospice facility to the appropriate fiscal intermediary (Part A).
 Medicare Part B pays for physician services not related to the hospice condition and not paid under arrangement with the hospice entity.

 for ways to verify beneficiary eligibility and get hospice effective and/or termination date, if applicable.

 You may also look up hospice provider information, including servicing provider number, by clicking here

 The following situations require a modifier be applied to the claim prior to submission.